Read time :

 4. Automate report scheduling

 Set up recurring reports for stakeholders.
 Monthly for trends, quarterly for strategic reviews.
 Automation ensures consistent visibility without manual effort.
-Go a step further and send the report through Slack or Teams.
-There’s nothing better than showing everyone you’re being proactive.
-It’s time to let the numbers not only speak for themselves but also present themselves in a timely manner.

 Content marketing reporting best practices

-Speak in revenue language.
+Speak in revenue language

 Frame reports around pipeline and revenue, not clicks and impressions.
 “Our blog influenced $1.8 million in pipeline” resonates more than “we got 50,000 pageviews.”
 CFOs don’t care about engagement rates.
 They care about return on investment.